ritterim/rimdev-blog/_posts/2019-11-04-foreach-for-ie-11.md

  - IE 11
 categories:
  - JavaScript
-twitter_text: "Using forEach to loop through dom elements in IE 11"
+twitter_text: "Using forEach to loop through DOM elements in IE 11"
 authors: Andrew Rady
 image: https://images.unsplash.com/photo-1524993242431-9de0d2d86e85?w=1000
 image_url: https://unsplash.com/photos/xZMghzq01UQ
 image_credit: "@majidrangraz"
 ---

 Supporting IE comes with challenges if you are using es6, and while babel helps greatly there is a few gotcheas.
-One of the main one is using `forEach` on dom elements.
-In modern browsers it’s pretty easy to select dom elements and loop through them to add something like an `eventListener`.
+One of the main one is using `forEach` on DOM elements.
+In modern browsers it’s pretty easy to select DOM elements and loop through them to add something like an `eventListener`.
 Open up IE 11 and you will find “Object doesn't support property or method 'forEach'” in the console.

-There is a few simple ways we can solves this, the first is to wrap the dom selection in a `Array.prototype.slice.call` to allow IE to be able to iterate through it,
+There are a few simple ways we can solve this, the first is to wrap the DOM selection in a `Array.prototype.slice.call` to allow IE to iterate through it,

 ```js
 let navLinks = Array.prototype.slice.call(document.querySelectorAll('.navigation-link'))